scotrug/scotrug.github.io/_posts/2024-02-07-yatzy-refactoring-kata.md

 Thursday 15th February, 2024
 From 18:00 until 19:30

-Hybrid event - online and at the FreeAgent offices, 1 Fountainbridge, Edinburgh
+Hybrid event - online and at the FreeAgent offices:

+One Edinburgh Quay
+133 Fountainbridge
+Edinburgh EH3 9QG

 ### *What*